zhopto3/msap-docs/docs.md

   * All applicable features should be marked on the respective content nodes, even if expressed by non-concatenative means.
 E.g., the node _go_ in _did you go?_ should be marked with `Mood=Int` even though it is expressed mostly by word order.
+* Function words should not have morpho-syntactic features.
+All the information they convey should be expressed as features on the relevant content node.
+  * Note: since the file format is a modified version of UD's CoNLL-U, function words may appear in the final output.
+In this case, the MS-feats column of these words should contain `_`, in contrast with content words that happen to have no MS-feats that should contain an orphan pipe `|`.
 * Features should be applied only to their relevant node.
 In other words, no agreement features are needed, and in a phrase like _he goes_ only _he_ should bear `Person=3|Number=Sing`, and _goes_ should have only `Tense=Pres` (and other features if